mzazon/awesome-cloud-projects/aws/mixed-instance-auto-scaling/mixed-instance-auto-scaling.md

 Mixed instance type Auto Scaling groups represent a sophisticated approach to cost optimization that can deliver substantial savings while maintaining high availability.
 By combining Spot Instances with On-Demand capacity, organizations can achieve 60-90% cost reductions compared to traditional On-Demand only deployments.
 The key to success lies in proper diversification across instance types and Availability Zones, which reduces the impact of Spot Instance interruptions.

-The [allocation strategies](https://docs.aws.amazon.com/autoscaling/ec2/userguide/allocation-strategies.html) play a crucial role in balancing cost and availability.
-The "diversified" strategy for Spot Instances spreads capacity across multiple instance pools, reducing the likelihood of simultaneous interruptions.
-Meanwhile, the "prioritized" strategy for On-Demand instances ensures critical base capacity uses the most suitable instance types.
-Capacity rebalancing further enhances resilience by proactively replacing at-risk Spot Instances before interruption.
+The updated [allocation strategies](https://docs.aws.amazon.com/autoscaling/ec2/userguide/allocation-strategies.html) now recommend using `price-capacity-optimized` for Spot Instances, which considers both price and capacity to select the pools least likely to be interrupted with the lowest possible price.
+This strategy provides better availability than the older `diversified` approach while maintaining cost benefits.
+The "prioritized" strategy for On-Demand instances ensures critical base capacity uses the most suitable instance types, particularly beneficial when using Reserved Instances or Savings Plans.

-Instance weighting allows for sophisticated capacity management where different instance sizes contribute proportionally to the Auto Scaling group's capacity.
-This enables seamless scaling across heterogeneous instance types while maintaining consistent application performance.
-The integration with Application Load Balancers ensures that traffic is distributed evenly regardless of the underlying instance diversity.
-For optimal Spot Instance selection, monitor interruption rates in your chosen regions and instance types using the [AWS Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor/) to select instance types with lower interruption rates for critical workloads.
+[Capacity rebalancing](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-capacity-rebalance.html) further enhances resilience by proactively replacing at-risk Spot Instances before interruption.
+This feature works by monitoring EC2 Spot Instance interruption signals and automatically launching replacement instances, reducing the impact on running applications.
+Instance weighting allows for sophisticated capacity management where different instance sizes contribute proportionally to the Auto Scaling group's capacity, enabling seamless scaling across heterogeneous instance types while maintaining consistent application performance.
+For optimal Spot Instance selection, monitor interruption rates using the [AWS Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor/) to select instance types with lower interruption rates for critical workloads.

+> **Tip**: Use the latest Amazon Linux 2023 AMI for better performance and security features compared to Amazon Linux 2.
+The updated AMI includes improved security defaults and optimized performance for modern workloads.

 ## Challenge